 The primary data used in this paper are the catch, effort and size data provided by the National Research Institute of Far Seas Fisheries of Japan (NRIFSF) for the Japanese SBT longline fishery.
 All the data provided by NRIFSF are in aggregated form.
 The catch and effort and size data have been aggregated by NRIFSF into monthly and 5° latitudinal and longitudinal square strata.
 The monthly catch has been aged using cohort slicing following procedures developed within the CCSBT Scientific Committee (Anon.
 1994, Anon.
 2001, Preece et al. 2001).
 In addition to the data supplied by NRIFSF, data from joint venture operations in Australia and charter operations in New Zealand involving Japanese vessels have been included in the basic data sets used in this paper.
-The vessels involved in these operational characteristics were similar whether the vessel was fishing as a Japanese vessel or under a joint venture/charter arrangement.
+The vessels involved in these operations also fished as Japanese vessels at other times of the year and their basic operational characteristics were similar whether the vessel was fishing as a Japanese vessel or under a joint venture/charter arrangement.